 Nobody’s gonna do it for you … take control of your career, your image and build your audience

-Sure, we’ll help with social media, but we’ll also build you a permanent home on the web
+Sure, we’ll help with social media and design your commerce page, but we’ll also build you a permanent home on the web

 Music was my first love (well, after Kara Thompson who broke my heart in first grade*).
 I remember watching the Beatles cartoon show and then later the Monkees, the Partridge Family, and knew what I wanted to be when I grew up.
 The result of which is I’ve followed the trends and machinery of the music business for about fifty years now.
 Whilst I might have given up my dreams of being a rock and roll star, (the word might being the operative one there), I do get to work with some of my favorite musicians.